Akiyuki Shinbo: Breakthrough productions

 From 1995 to 1999, Shinbo participated in a number of OVA productions with various studios and varying success.
 In 1995, he directed the sixth and final episode of Madhouse's OVA series Devil Hunter Yohko, which he cited as a major point in his development as a director.
-The episode received mixed critical reception in the west.
 In 1996, he returned to J.C.Staff to produce Galaxy Fräulein Yuna Returns, a sequel series to the 1995 OVA directed by Yorifusa Yamaguchi, which Shinbo had served as storyboard artist for.; and that same year with J.C.
-Staff, he directed the 3-episode OVA Starship Girl Yamamoto Yohko, which spawned its own animated franchise consisting of a sequel 3-episode OVA series in 1997 and a 26-episode television series in 1999, all of which received mixed to positive critical reception in the west.
-Also in 1996, he directed Debutante Detective Corps at Daume, his first of two projects with the company; however, the OVA was given a mixed-to-negative review by Anime News Network.
+Staff, he directed the 3-episode OVA Starship Girl Yamamoto Yohko, which spawned its own animated franchise consisting of a sequel 3-episode OVA series in 1997 and a 26-episode television series in 1999.
+Also in 1996, he directed Debutante Detective Corps at Daume, his first of two projects with the company.

 The Starship Girl Yamamoto Yohko television series was Shinbo's first collaboration with character designer and animator Akio Watanabe.
 The OVAs had character designs by Kazuto Nakazawa, but Shinbo wanted the characters to feel more realistic while keeping their "cute" qualities.
 Shinbo found out about Watanabe after he did research and asked J.C.
 Staff producer Yuuji Matsukura to offer Watanabe the role of character designer, and since Watanabe had already known about Shinbo and was a fan of Metal Fighter Miku, he accepted the job.
 Shinbo discussed the initial story with series composition writer Mayori Sekijima, who had written the screenplay to two of the OVA series' episodes, and decided that he wanted to make a narrative similar to the Space Cobra anime series directed by Osamu Dezaki; and as production started, Shinbo gave up his New Years' vacation to storyboard the first episode.
-The series was also the second collaboration between Shinbo and animator Toshiaki Tetsura, who worked on the second OVA series and was brought onto the TV series as both mechanical designer and visual director, whom Shinbo described as indispensable to the development of his works following 'Starship Girl Yamamoto Yohko, and that he couldn't imagine them without Tetsura's help.
+The series was also the second collaboration between Shinbo and animator Toshiaki Tetsura, who worked on the second OVA series and was brought onto the TV series as both mechanical designer and visual director, whom Shinbo described as indispensable to the development of his works following Starship Girl Yamamoto Yohko, and that he couldn't imagine them without Tetsura's help.